DigiNode-Tools/diginode-tools/README.md

 **Reset Mode**: This will reset and reinstall your current installation using the default settings.
 It will delete digibyte.conf, diginode.settings and main.json and recreate them with default settings.
 It will also reinstall DigiByte Core and the DigiAsset Node.
 IPFS will not be re-installed.
 Do not run this with a custom install or it may break things.
 For best results, run a standard upgrade first, to ensure all software is up to date, before running a reset.
 Software can only be re-installed if it is most recent version.
 You can perform a Reset via the DigiNode Setup main menu by entering ```diginode-setup```.
 You can also use the --reset flag at launch.
 - ```curl -sSL setup.diginode.tools | bash -s -- --reset``` or
 - ```diginode-setup --reset```

+## License

+DigiNode Tools is licensed under the PolyForm Perimeter 1.0.0 license.
+TL;DR — You're free to use, fork, modify, and redestribute DigiNode Tools for personal and nonprofit use under the same license.
+However, you may not re-release DigiNode Tools in an official capacity (i.e. on a custom website or custom URL) in a form which competes with the original DigiNode Tools.
+This is to ensure that there remains only one official release version of DigiNode Tools.
+If you're interested in using DigiNode Tools for commercial purposes, such as selling plug-and-play home servers with DigiNode Tools, etc — please contact olly@digibyte.help.
+For more information read the [Licence FAQ](docs/licence_faq.md).
+The full licence is [here](LICENCE.md).

+## Disclaimer

+These tools are provided as is.
+Use at your own risk.
+Always keep a backup of your DigiByte wallet.

 ## Release Notes